 Requests for extension submitted after the scheme close date and time will not be considered.

-The expected completion date of your research must be nominated in your application and must not extend beyond the grant period.
+The expected completion date of your research must be nominated in your application and must not extend beyond the grant period specified in section 2.2.